-In 2025, construction will begin on an exceptional villa located at the edge of a steep river valley in the canton of St. Gallen, Switzerland.
-The robust home is designed with two distinct living atmospheres: the lower floor is sheltered and partially embedded into the slope, while the upper level offers light, air, and expansive views.
+In 2025, construction began on an exceptional villa at the edge of a steep river valley in the canton of St. Gallen, Switzerland.
+The robust home is conceived as two contrasting living atmospheres: a sheltered lower level, partially embedded in the slope, and a light-filled upper level that opens up to air, space, and expansive views.

-The design and preparation process took two years, during which the client and architect carefully refined every detail.
-A solid, high-quality construction and weather-resistant finish were chosen to ensure the house endures for generations.
-Built to Swiss Minergie standards, the sustainable villa will feature an energy-efficient building envelope, a heat recovery ventilation system, and solar panels integrated into the roof.
+The design and preparation process spanned three years, during which client and architect carefully refined every aspect of the project.
+A solid, high-quality construction and durable, weather-resistant finishes were selected to ensure the house will endure for generations.
+Built to Swiss Minergie standards, the villa incorporates an energy-efficient building envelope, a heat-recovery ventilation system, and solar panels integrated into the roof.

-In 2025, construction will begin on an exceptional villa located at the edge of a steep river valley in the canton of St. Gallen, Switzerland.
-The robust home is designed with two distinct living atmospheres: the lower floor is sheltered and partially embedded into the slope, while the upper level offers light, air, and expansive views.
+In 2025, construction began on an exceptional villa at the edge of a steep river valley in the canton of St. Gallen, Switzerland.
+The robust home is conceived as two contrasting living atmospheres: a sheltered lower level, partially embedded in the slope, and a light-filled upper level that opens up to air, space, and expansive views.

-The design and preparation process took two years, during which the client and architect carefully refined every detail.
-A solid, high-quality construction and weather-resistant finish were chosen to ensure the house endures for generations.
-Built to Swiss Minergie standards, the sustainable villa will feature an energy-efficient building envelope, a heat recovery ventilation system, and solar panels integrated into the roof.
+The design and preparation process spanned three years, during which client and architect carefully refined every aspect of the project.
+A solid, high-quality construction and durable, weather-resistant finishes were selected to ensure the house will endure for generations.
+Built to Swiss Minergie standards, the villa incorporates an energy-efficient building envelope, a heat-recovery ventilation system, and solar panels integrated into the roof.

-The lower floor’s layout is defined by two monolithic volumes, one of which is embedded in the slope.
-This level accommodates covered parking, guest quarters, and a wellness area.
-Constructed from local natural stone, the walls anchor the building harmoniously within the landscape.
+The lower floor is defined by two monolithic volumes, one of which is embedded into the hillside.
+This level accommodates covered parking, guest rooms, and a wellness area.
+Walls constructed from local natural stone anchor the building firmly within its landscape and establish a strong dialogue with the terrain.

-Between the two stone volumes lies an open living space that connects the entrance at the front with the terrace at the rear.
-A continuous floor finish and large sliding glass doors enhance this spatial continuity.
-Beneath the terrace, a swimming pool can be revealed via a manoeuvrable platform.
+Between the two stone volumes, an open living space connects the entrance on the valley side with a terrace at the rear.
+A continuous floor finish and large sliding glass doors reinforce this spatial continuity.
+Beneath the terrace, a swimming pool can be revealed by means of a manoeuvrable platform.

-A circular, wood-clad staircase links the stone-clad lower level with the light, airy upper floor.
-This upper living level is structured as an open concrete frame that appears to rest gently on the landscape below.
-Here, the main living areas are arranged around floor-to-ceiling windows that frame sweeping views of the surrounding greenery.
+A circular, wood-clad staircase connects the stone-clad lower level to the light and airy upper floor.
+This upper living level is conceived as an open concrete frame that appears to rest lightly on the landscape below.
+The main living spaces are arranged around floor-to-ceiling glazing, framing panoramic views of the surrounding greenery.

-In contrast to the enclosed lower floor, the upper level features an open-plan layout.
-At its centre stands a sculptural, furniture-like core around which one can circulate along the panoramic glazing.
-In the sunniest corner, a covered balcony offers the finest views of the impressive river valley.
+In contrast to the more enclosed lower level, the upper floor features an open-plan layout.
+At its centre stands a sculptural, furniture-like core, around which circulation unfolds along the panoramic facade.
+In the sunniest corner, a covered balcony offers sweeping views across the dramatic river valley.

 Jonschwil, Switzerland